kubernetes/website/docs/concepts/policy/resource-quotas.md

 enabled when the apiserver `--admission-control=` flag has `ResourceQuota` as one of its arguments.

-Resource Quota is enforced in a particular namespace when there is a `ResourceQuota` object in that namespace.
-There should be at most one `ResourceQuota` object in a namespace.
+Resource Quota is enforced in a particular namespace when there is at least one `ResourceQuota` object in that namespace.

 ## Compute Resource Quota